What Used to Work

 Wide video formats (16:9) will also work on the same social media platforms, but with a smaller display size on the user’s screen.
 Wide formats are most optimized for video streaming platforms including YouTube and Hulu.
 These platforms prioritize wide formats as they fit better on computer (desktop & laptop) and television screens.

 What You Have

 If your law firm has already invested in filming videos, they are likely made specifically for a wide format display in either 4K, 1080p, or 720p resolutions.
-If we force the wide format into a square or tall format 1 of 2 things can happen.
+If we force the wide format into a square or vertical format 1 of 2 things can happen.